How to Write Your Own Obituary

 Give copies to your spouse, adult children, or whoever will be handling your final arrangements.
 Make sure they know where to find the master copy and any updated versions.

 Consider storing it digitally as well as in hard copy.
 Email it to yourself and key family members, or save it in a cloud storage account that others can access.
-This ensures it will not be lost if physical documents are damaged or misplaced.
+This ensures it won’t be lost if physical documents are damaged or misplaced.

 Review and update your obituary periodically.
 Major life changes like new grandchildren, career changes, or moves to new communities should be reflected in updated versions.